March 18, 2022 By Debbie Schwartz

 Investigate All Your Funding Options

-This best way to save money is obviously not to borrow.
-Students should start in high school exploring opportunities for free money such as private scholarships, merit scholarships, work studies, and grants.
+The best way to save money is obviously not to borrow.
+Students should start in high school exploring opportunities for free money such as private scholarships, merit scholarships, work study, and grants while in high school.

 If you do need to borrow, always borrow through federal student loans as your first option.

 Why a federal student loan?
 These loans, distributed through the U.S. Department of Education, have a low fixed interest rate with standard terms and conditions.
 To be eligible to borrow, you must complete the Free Application for Federal Student Aid (FAFSA).
 Undergraduate students may also be eligible for a federal subsidized loan, which does not accrue interest while they are enrolled in school.

 Federal loans often have more flexible repayment schedules, and students may qualify for a loan forgiveness program.

 If you still have a borrowing gap after utilizing federal student loans, you’ll need to research and compare private student loans from private lenders.